John Calvin: Michael Servetus (1553)

-In 1553 Servetus published Christianismi Restitutio (English: The Restoration of Christianity), in which he rejected the Christian doctrine of the Trinity and the concept of predestination.
-In the same year, Calvin's representative, Guillaume de Trie, sent letters alerting the French Inquisition to Servetus.
-Calling him a "Spanish-Portuguese", suspecting and accusing him of his recently proved Jewish converso origin.
-De Trie wrote that "his proper name is Michael Servetus, but he currently calls himself Villeneuve, practicing medicine.
-He stayed for some time in Lyon, and now he is living in Vienne."
-When the inquisitor-general of France learned that Servetus was hiding in Vienne, according to Calvin under an assumed name, he contacted Cardinal François de Tournon, the secretary of the archbishop of Lyon, to take up the matter.
+In 1553, Calvin's associate Guillaume de Trie sent letters to a Catholic cousin in Lyon exposing Servetus, naming him as "Michael Servetus, but he currently calls himself Villeneuve, practicing medicine", and stating that he was living in Vienne.
+When the inquisitor-general of France learned that Servetus was hiding in Vienne, according to Calvin, under an assumed name, he contacted Cardinal François de Tournon, the secretary of the archbishop of Lyon, to take up the matter.
 Servetus was arrested and taken in for questioning.
 His letters to Calvin were presented as evidence of heresy, but he denied having written them, and later said he was not sure it was his handwriting.
 He said, after swearing before the holy gospel, that "he was Michel De Villeneuve Doctor in Medicine about 42 years old, native of Tudela of the kingdom of Navarre, a city under the obedience to the Emperor".
 The following day he said: "..although he was not Servetus he assumed the person of Servet for debating with Calvin".
 He managed to escape from prison, and the Catholic authorities sentenced him in absentia to death by slow burning.